Mergers and acquisitions in the United States steel industry: Nippon-U.S. Steel

 In December 2023, Japan-based Nippon Steel Corporation announced a $14.9 billion all-cash agreement to acquire United States Steel Corporation.
 The deal valued U.S. Steel at $55 per share, a 40% premium over its prior stock price.
 Under the proposed terms, U.S. Steel would become a wholly owned subsidiary of Nippon Steel, while retaining its name and headquarters in Pittsburgh, Pennsylvania.

 The headquarters of Nippon Steel (新日本製鐵), in Chiyoda, Tokyo, Japan.

 Nippon Steel, the largest steelmaker in Japan and the fourth-largest globally, pledged to honor existing labor agreements with the United Steelworkers union.
 Supporters of the deal argued it would bring new investment to U.S. Steel and help increase steel supplies for Japanese automakers operating in the United States.

 The proposal drew immediate opposition from various stakeholders, including U.S. lawmakers from both major parties, the United Steelworkers, and the White House.
 Critics raised concerns about foreign ownership of a major American steel producer and cited potential risks to workers, supply chains, and national security.

 On March 14, 2024, the Biden administration publicly opposed the acquisition, and former President Donald Trump stated he would block the deal if re-elected.
 On January 3, 2025, President Joe Biden issued an executive order to formally block the transaction, halting Nippon Steel’s acquisition efforts.

 Following the decision, President Trump engaged in discussions with Japanese Prime Minister Shigeru Ishiba and Nippon Steel about alternative forms of investment.
 Trump indicated that Nippon Steel might instead invest in U.S. Steel without acquiring a controlling stake, though no detailed plan was made public.

 After the deal was blocked, other U.S. steel companies, including Cleveland-Cliffs and Nucor, expressed interest in acquiring U.S. Steel, indicating continued consolidation in the American steel industry.

 On April 7, 2025, Trump directed the Committee on Foreign Investment in the United States (CFIUS) to conduct a new review of the proposed acquisition.
 The review is scheduled to be completed within 45 days and will examine whether measures proposed by the companies can address those concerns.

-Current state and future outlook

-As of early 2025, the U.S. steel industry is undergoing significant changes, shaped by consolidation, trade disputes, and shifting regulatory policies.
-U.S. Steel continues to respond to challenges from imported steel products, including a U.S. Department of Commerce investigation into alleged dumping of oil country tubular goods from Argentina and Mexico.

-Cleveland-Cliffs has become a leading steel producer in North America, transitioning from an iron ore mining company to an integrated steelmaker through a series of acquisitions.
-Nippon Steel is a global leader as the 4th largest steel company in the world.

-The industry’s future will likely be influenced by trade policy, global market pressures, technological developments, and continued domestic consolidation.
-Balancing the goals of maintaining a competitive domestic steel sector with the realities of international trade is expected to remain a central issue.
+On June 13, 2025, the White House approved the transaction, subject to a National Security Agreement negotiated through the CFIUS.
+Nippon Steel and U.S. Steel announced the completion of the merger agreement and the National Security Agreement in a joint press release issued on June 18–19, 2025.